-About 20% of people with migraines experience an aura lasting 15 to 20 minutes in front of the onset of the actual migraine.1,2 The most common aura is visual where people experience blind spots, flashing lights, and glowing zigzagging forms.
-Auras involve other senses, such as for example a tingling feeling or numbness.
+About 20% of people with migraines experience an aura lasting 15 to 20 minutes before the onset of the actual migraine.1,2 The most common aura is visual, where people experience blind spots, flashing lights, and glowing zigzagging forms.
+Auras involve other senses, such as example a tingling feeling or numbness.
 They confuse the migraine victim and may affect speech.

 Causes Of Migraines

 Medical experts aren’t sure what causes migraines.
-Shifting levels of serotonin together with other chemicals in the brain may provoke migraines, but brain scientists and neurologists admit that people have a great deal to learn before we understand the cause completely.
+Shifting levels of serotonin together with other chemicals in the brain may provoke migraines.
+Still, brain scientists and neurologists admit that people have a great deal to learn before understanding the cause completely.

 The list below covers a selection of migraine causes; learn more about what causes migraines in our detailed migraine and headache causes article.

-You will discover a number of migraine triggers.
-And meaning you should consider avoiding food can often triggers migraines:
+You will discover several migraine triggers.
+And meaning you should consider avoiding food that can often trigger migraines: